OpenObservability/OpenMetrics/specification/OpenMetrics.md

 --- abstract

-OpenMetrics specifies today's de-facto standard for transmitting cloud-native metrics at scale, with support for both text representation and Protocol Buffers and brings it into IETF.
+OpenMetrics specifies today's de-facto standard for transmitting cloud-native metrics at scale, with support for both text representation and Protocol Buffers and brings it into an Internet Engineering Task Force (IETF) standard.
 It supports both pull and push-based data collection.

 --- middle